Line 114 - CPP or QPP benefits

 Canada Pension Plan (CPP) contributions for CPP working beneficiaries End of specific information

 Amounts you receive under the Canada Pension Plan or the Quebec Pension Plan must be reported in your income.
-You will receive a T4A(P) slip that shows the amounts received in 2013.
+You will receive a T4A(P) slip that shows the amount you received in 2014.

 If your T4A(P) slip has an amount shown in box 15, 16, 17, or 18, read whichever of the following that apply to you: